 Building conservation is done best when using an interdisciplinary team.
 Collaborations between heritage experts allow the project to be efficient, practical, progressive, and economical, without ever overlooking the needs particular to older construction.
 In development of these relationships we have several groups and individuals we would like to recognize as friends doing good work in the field.

 Professional Loss Control is a Canadian fire protection engineering firm with extensive fire protection experience and an international résumé.
 Many challenges posed to the conservation of historic buildings relate to life safety concerns.
 Fire Protection Engineers can analyze and propose alternative compliance approaches, and find unique solutions to help their clients.

 Cherilyn Widell is an American expert on historic preservation planning, adaptive reuse of historic buildings, and long term financial planning.
-One of the recent projects she co-lead was a study for the American Department of Defense which showed that repurposing their pre-World War 2 buildings had greater economic and environmental advantages than demolishion and rebuilding.
+One of the recent projects she co-led was a study for the American Department of Defense which showed that repurposing their pre-World War 2 buildings had greater economic and environmental advantages than demolition and rebuilding.

 Architectural Conservation Services

 Halifax-based architect Bill Hockey has a passion for historic buildings and a knowledge of international practices that drives him to find the best solutions.

 Eve Guinan leads the Toronoto based EGD Glass Studio.
 With over 32 years experience, Eve Guinan, an Accredited Conservator Restorer, holds an MA in conservation from the Architectural Association in London, England.
 She has managed a long list of high profile projects with the team at EGD Glass, and is respected as an expert in the field.
 Part of her work entails consultation on historic stained glass windows, including assessment, planning, restoration, specifications, and maintenance.